dice-group/theses/index.md

 Bachelor's or master's theses at the data science (DICE) group typically build on content of our courses or project groups.
 We provide a [list of open theses](http://dice.cs.uni-paderborn.de/teaching/thesis/) on our teaching website.
 In the list, there is a contact person for every thesis.
+You have to contact the respective supervisor by email to make a first appointment.

-## General information about theses in UPB CS
+#### General information about theses in UPB CS

 The department of computer science (CS) of the Paderborn University (UPB) provides a list of official rules and regulations as well as a FAQ: